eleriaqueen/d2-lod-block-penalty-fix/README.md

 ## Explanation
 The unmodified game applies a penalty to block chance when running, reducing chance to 1/3rd of its value.
 One fix is about reducing the penalty so that chance to block is only halved.
-Another fix is about bypassing the penalty completely.
+An other fix is about bypassing the penalty completely.

 ## Thanks
 Fearedbliss for 1.14d offset